 Medical Expert Witnesses

 These are the most numerous of all the different types of expert witnesses.
 In many instances, they're the rock stars of medical malpractice, violent crime, and accident cases.
 A medical expert witness is usually a doctor, but also could be a specialist in the medical field, like a nurse, medical technician, or physician’s assistant.
 In many cases, the medical expert witness doctor will be a Medical Examiner and they will testify regarding the cause of a death or the factors that contributed to that death.
-Click here for a list of our medical malpractice experts witnesses.
+For a list of our medical expert witness specialties click here.

 Forensic Expert Witnesses

 Forensic expert witnesses can be medical expert witnesses but not necessarily.
 A forensic expert witness specializes in matters pertaining to criminal acts and law.
 They can be ballistic experts to chemists, biologists, blood spatter analysts, psychologists, and criminal behavior experts.
 They usually help set the environment and logistics of a crime scene.
 For example, they may testify how certain pieces of evidence indicate a particular crime was committed.
 In many cases, they're witnesses for the prosecution, but can be used to chip away at a prosecution’s case.